Thinking of joining?

 When Does the Season Begin and End and Does it Include School Vacation?

 We try to start the 1st week in December.
 It is obviously weather dependent and we will place an announcement on the website when our program officially begins, but a rule of thumb is usually 1st week in Dec.
 We end the day after the Sap Run.
-There may be other races that some folks do in very late March or early April, but it is on their own and we do not send coaches to those races (unless it is race that some hot shot qualified to from one of our normal races.
+There may be other races that some folks do in very late March or early April, but it is on their own and we do not send coaches to those races (unless it is a race that an athlete qualified for from one of our normal races.
 We typically run the Sap Run on a Sat. and hold the Parents Race the next day (all hands on deck from the kids as they run the race), but you will need to check the schedule each year as that can change.
-The banquet is usually the following weekend and is a great time to reflect on the progress that each of the kids made throughout the year..
-Also, we typically host a LaFoley Series SL later in March (sometimes after the program has ended), so we will need workers for that race (we might have to have a couple coaches ski with the kids to occupy them while their parents work the race).
+The banquet is usually the following weekend and is a great time to reflect on the progress that each of the kids made throughout the year.
+Also, we typically host a LaFoley Series SL later in March (sometimes after the program has ended), so we will need workers for that race (we might have to have a couple of coaches ski with the kids to occupy them while their parents work the race).

 Regarding school vacation, the program continues through Christmas and February vacation weeks.
 As for the different February vacation weeks that NH/MA schools often have, we will have coaching coverage for both weeks.